gregoire-moreau/COMP307_Project/ReadMe.txt

 *Grégoire also added server side security measures to protect against SQL injection, and the server side decryption/encryption.

 How to run:
-1. Copy the project folder into the htdocs folder of your XAMPP installation
+1. Extract the front-end and back-end files and copy the files into the htdocs folder of your XAMPP installation
 2. Configure XAMPP to allow uploads up to 5MB (change line 818 in xampp/php/php.ini to "upload_max_filesize=5M")
 3. Start Apache and MySQL in XAMPP
 4. Import the database :